TheOdinProject/curriculum/foundations/tying_it_all_together/conclusion.md

 #### Ruby and Ruby On Rails:
 * Convention over configuration
   - You don't have to make decisions on the structure of your projects.
-  - Others' Ruby code tend to be similarly structured and thus easy to navigate.
+  - Others' Ruby on Rails code tend to be similarly structured and thus easy to navigate.
 * Expressive and flexible syntax
   - Often code can be written in a human-readable style.
-  - Easy to modify existing classes for your usecase.
 * Rapid development
+  - Ruby has lots of built-in methods for handling frequently occuring problems so you don't have to reinvent the wheel.
-  - Rails is "batteries-included".
+  - Ruby on Rails is also "batteries-included".
 It comes with solutions to common problems already bundled and ready to use.
-  - Rails can generate project boilerplate with it's scaffolding generators and CLI commands before you even open your editor.
+  - Rails can generate project starter files with its scaffolding generators and CLI commands before you even open your editor.
 * Everything is an Object
-  - Community embraces OOP and further leads to consistency across projects.
+  - Community embraces a style of programming called "Object Oriented Programming (OOP)", and this concensus further leads to consistency across projects.

 #### JavaScript/Node & Express
 * Un-opinionated